Skip to content

 Biometric verification Matches a live selfie or fingerprint against document photo Strong liveness proof, hard to spoof Privacy concerns, accessibility barriers

-Database verification Cross-references identity data against government or credit databases Fast, no document required Coverage gaps in some countries
+Database verification (DVS) Cross-references identity data against government databases Fast, authoritative source Coverage limited to Australian documents

 Knowledge-based authentication (KBA) Asks questions only the real person should know Low implementation cost Easily compromised via data breaches